echicken/node-dra818/README.md

 	- Integer in the range of 0 - 8
 - narrow
 	- Boolean, true for 12.5 kHz bandwidth, false for 25 kHz bandwidth
-- CSS
+- rxF, txF
-	- The Coded Squelch System in use, one of DRA818.TCS or DRA818.DCS
+	- Float, up to four digits of precision
+	- The receive (rxF) or transmit (txF) frequency, in MHz
+	- Must be within the frequency range of the DRA818 module
+		- DRA818V: 134.0000 to 174.0000
+		- DRA818U/M: 400.0000 to 480.0000
-- txTCS
+- rxS, txS
+	- Set the tone squelch or digital code squelch in use on the receive (rxS) or transmit (txS) frequency
 	- Integer in the range of 0 - 38
-	- The TCS tone in use on the transmit frequency when in TCS mode
-	- Set to 0 to disable transmit TCS
+		- 0 to disable CTCSS/CDCSS
-- rxTCS
-	- Integer in the range of 0 - 38
+		- 1 - 38 to use the corresponding CTCSS code
-	- The TCS tone in use on the receive frequency when in TCS mode
-	- Set to 0 to disable receive TCS
-- txDCS
+	- Float
-	- String describing the DCS code in use on the transmit frequency
-	- See the DCS_CODES array in index.js for possible values
+		- Use a particular CTCSS tone, by frequency in Hz; must match one of the tones specified in TONE_MAP (see index.js)
-- rxDCS
+	- String
-	- String describing the DCS code in use on the receive frequency
-	- See the DCS_CODES array in index.js for possible values
+		- A DCS code (eg. "023I" or "023N"); must match one of the codes specified in DCS_CODES (see index.js)
+		- A Motorola PL tone name (eg. "XZ", "M1"); must match one of the codes specified in TONE_MAP
 - tailtone
 	- Boolean true to turn on the 'tailtone' function, false otherwise
 - emphasis